Korczak Ziolkowski: Last years and death

-Ziolkowski continued his work until he died of acute pancreatitis in 1982 at the age of 74 in Sturgis, SD.
+Ziolkowski continued his work until he died of acute pancreatitis in 1982 at the age of 74 in Sturgis, South Dakota.
 He was buried in an impressive tomb that he had built, with a huge steel plate on which he cut the words, "Korczak; Storyteller in Stone; May His Remains; Be Left Unknown" at the base of the mountain.
 After his death, his widow, Ruth Ziolkowski, took over the project as director of the Crazy Horse Memorial Foundation.

 Ruth Ziolkowski died May 21, 2014, aged 87.
-All ten of their children and two of their grandchildren have continued the carving of the monument or are active in the Crazy Horse Memorial Foundation.
+All 10 of their children, and two of their grandchildren, have continued the carving of the monument or are active in the Crazy Horse Memorial Foundation.
 The rocks that are blasted away are placed in a rock crusher and used for the roads at the complex.

 Plans are for the Crazy Horse Memorial site to become a university campus and cultural complex celebrating the Native Americans of North America.